ClementWalter/tfjs-expo-example/README.md

  Currently two options have been considered but no one gives the expected result (see Camera.js:92):
  - using `GLView.takeSnapshotAsync(gl)` the stored image is a zoom of what it visible on screen
- - using a util `encoderJpeg` build from the `tfjs-react-native` `decoderJpeg` util: the stored image is plain green
+ - using a util `encoderJpeg` build from the `tfjs-react-native` `decodeJpeg` util: the stored image is plain green